Advnirr/lufus/README.md

 cd lufus
 python main.py
 ```
+Note: Make sure you have the required system dependencies installed.

 ## License
 This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
 See the [LICENSE](LICENSE) file for details.